Sign In Register

 Is Sonoma State University a Good Place to Live?

-Based on current data, Sonoma State University receives an overall livability score of 4.7 out of 5.0, earning a grade of A+.
-Key strengths include a highly educated population, high health insurance coverage.
+Based on current data, Sonoma State University receives an overall livability score of 2.9 out of 5.0, earning a grade of C+.
+Key strengths include a highly educated population, abundant sunshine, high health insurance coverage.
 Areas to be aware of include above-average unemployment.
-Sonoma State University stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Sonoma State University has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs